Who is photographer Weng Fen?

 Bird’s Eye View

 In Weng Fen’s next project, Bird’s Eye View, he again uses school girls as his subjects, though for this body of work, some of them are looking down from the tops of skyscrapers rather than sitting on walls looking up from ground level.
-However, the foreground, which is now the building’s roof, still remains a separate space, different from the extensive skyline yonder.
+However, the foreground, which is now the building’s roof, remains a separate space, different from the extensive skyline yonder.

 In these images, the teenage girls are completely within the forefront rather than straddling two areas and stand with their backs to the camera so that their sightline, though hidden from the viewer, is apparently directed into the cityscape further ahead.